Gala Bingo

 All of the information we’ve given you above helps to tell the story of the digital version of Gala Bingo, but Gala Bingo was a huge name long before the internet came along.
 It was 1990 when it opened its first-ever bingo hall.
 Mecca Bingo was a mostly unknown name in the UK back then, and bingo halls of the size that Gala Bingo opened were a rarity.
 The opening of a Gala Bingo in a British town was a big occasion.
 It said the town was going places.
 Gala Bingo halls were new, modern, and exciting.
 It feels strange to say that about a humble bingo hall, but if you’re old enough to remember 1990, you’ll know exactly what we’re talking about.

 Times have changed since 1990, and so has Gala Bingo.
 The brand no longer belongs to the people who launched it.
 LC International Limited is the custodian of the digital legacy of Gala Bingo, whereas the old Gala Bingo halls have mostly been rebranded as Buzz Bingo outlets now.
 Still, though, the Gala Bingo name matters.
 It attracts thousands of people online, and it’s still a viable name to attract commercial sponsorships.
-The 170 Gala Bingo halls that the company once commanded might be (mostly) long gone, but the digital arm of Gala is doing just fine.
+Most of the 170 Gala Bingo halls that the company once commanded might be (mostly) long gone, but the digital arm of Gala is doing just fine.

 Gala Bingo Video Advertising